 Tip 3: Book Tickets to Rome Attractions in Advance

 Visiting tourist attractions like the Colosseum, St. Peter’s Basilica Church, Vatican museum, and Sistine Chapel requires one to have long queues.
 Fortunately, you can book ahead of time through the official website of Rome for ticket reservations if you want a fast track.
-They are also offering skip the line tickets on the spot which will cost you about double the price of the entrance tickets.
+They are also offering to skip the line tickets on the spot which will cost you about double the price of the entrance tickets.
 It is advisable to plan which place you will visit first.
-Remember also the days of Papal Mass in Vatican (St.Peter's Square) which will be expectedly crowded.
-You also need ticket if you want to attend Papal mass, tickets are free.
+Remember also the days of Papal Mass in the Vatican (St.Peter's Square) which will be expectedly crowded.
+You also need a ticket if you want to attend Papal mass, tickets are free.
 Please check Papal Audience official website for more details.